Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M09L04_Create_Flow.md

 10. Select the latest run and click **Save & Test**.

-11. The Flow should run and succeed.
+11. The flow should run and succeed.

 12. Go back to the **Knowledge Admin** application.